Total package: Betts paying off big for Dodgers in every way - WHIZ News

 When Betts led off the sixth with an opposite-field homer to right to make it 7-1, that was only his second career postseason homer — the other came in the 2018 World Series for Boston in a five-game series win over the Dodgers.

+That made Betts the first player to have a home run, two stolen bases and two runs scored in a World Series game.

+“I did a good job but my main responsibility is to win a World Series,” Betts said.
+“That’s all I’m trying to do.”

-Los Angeles acquired the four-time All-Star and four-time Gold Glove winner from the Red Sox in February, even agreeing to pay Boston $48 million over three years as part of the deal, which also brought the Dodgers left-hander David Price, who opted out of playing this season because of the coronavirus pandemic.
+Los Angeles, which won its last World Series title in 1988, acquired the four-time All-Star and four-time Gold Glove winner from the Red Sox in February, even agreeing to pay Boston $48 million over three years as part of the deal.
+It also brought the Dodgers left-hander David Price, who opted out of playing this season because of the coronavirus pandemic.

 Already signed to a $27 million, one-year deal that would have made the star right fielder eligible for free agency this offseason, the 28-year-old Betts agreed in July to a $365 million, 12-year contract that includes a $65 million signing bonus guaranteed against work stoppages and shortened seasons such as this one.